 How to Sew the Easy Night Vision Quilt Block

 The Night Vision block is quick to sew together.
-It uses only Flying Geese units and a center square and features partial seam construction (don't worry, it's not hard).
+It uses only Flying Geese units and a center square and features partial seam construction (don't worry, it's easier than it sounds).
 Traditionally, Night Vision is made with three distinct shades of the same color (dark, medium and light).
 But once again I had to do it my way.
 The block first appeared in the Quilters Newsletter publication and Nancy Zieman used it in a block of the month program many years ago.
 Let's get started!

 Fabric Requirements for a 9" Finished Night Vision Quilt Block: